 Editing Individual Files on Remote Hosts

-Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in RubyMine, without adding/downloading them to the local project.
-Note that for such files not included in a project, some RubyMine features are not supported.
+Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in RubyMine, without adding/downloading them to a local project.

-To take advantage of debugging, refactorings, and other advanced features, consider including the files into a project; see Accessing Files on Web Servers for details.the file
+Debugging, refactorings, and some other RubyMine features are not supported for such files.
+To take advantage of advanced RubyMine functionality, consider including the files into a project, see Accessing Files on Web Servers for details.

 Edit a file on a remote host